cu-mkp/making-knowing-edition/README.md

 The final product is a completely static website with no technical dependencies except outbound links to servers hosting the IIIF images, video, and photography.

+In the browser, we are currently utilizing:

+* OpenSeaDragon
+* ReactJS
+* CommonJS
+* Foundation 6

 ## System Preparation

 To use this starter project, you'll need the following things installed on your machine.